 There is a new charities register where anyone can look up details of an organisation.
 Check out the Australian Charities and Not-for-profits Commission (ACNC) register here.
 There are some good and bad things which come from this register.
 The real pity about it is, the bad can quickly outweigh the value of the good if organisations are not careful.

-is all about regulating the sector.
+The ACNC register is all about regulating the sector.
 There are requirements which are coming in that will force charities to register certain details.
 It depends on the turnover of the charity as to what level of information needs to be provided.
 In a nutshell though the register is to a small degree about encouraging basic governance structures and mostly about financial transparency.

 The buzz word for charities in the last couple of years has been ‘transparency’.
 It stems from the public’s right to know how their donations are being used.
 There have been several media investigations into various charities questioning how organisations spend their money.
 There has even been criticism of those organisations who are using a third party to help them fundraise.